What is Ramsar Convention?

 - National Wetland Inventory and Assessment was carried out by ISRO. they used remote sensing satellites from 2006 to 2011 and were able to map around two lakh wetlands in India.

-Facts about Ramsar Convention
+Ramsar Convention UPSC Facts

 - Ramsar Convention is the only internationally recognized treaty that centers itself around a specific ecosystem.

-- Initially, it was started with the idea of waterbird habitat conservation.
+- Initially, it started with the idea of waterbird habitat conservation.
 Over time, it has become all-encompassing about wetland conservation issues.

 - The Convention on Wetlands of International Importance, especially as Waterfowl Habitat is its official name.